SoftUni-Internal/interactive-content/EN/06-Applications-Routing/01-Routing-Basics.md

 [/slide]

-[slide]
+[slide hideTitle]
 # Multi and Single Page Application Lifecycle

-We will start with **Multi Page Application's** lifecycle.
+We will start with **Multi-Page Application's** lifecycle.

 [image assetsSrc="JS-Applications-Routing.png" /]

-In this image, we see that the user sends a request, and the server responses with HTML.
+In this image, we see that the user sends a request and the server responses with HTML.

 But on every response, the page reloads.